Lost Adams Diggings: Possible locations

 For decades the Zuni Mountains were considered the most plausible location of the diggings.
 Thousands of prospectors, ranch-hands, and men-of-fortune searched this area and the rest of southwestern New Mexico prior to World War II, as the Adams diggings became the most sought-for gold in the country.
-The combination of the depression and the deregulation of the gold market prompted the most unlikely people to search for the diggings.
+The combination of the Great Depression and the deregulation of the gold market prompted the most unlikely people to search for the diggings.
 Between 1895 and 1930 several large logging communities flourished in the Zuni Mountains, several with schools and post offices; wide-gauge railroads crisscrossed the mountains.
 The loggers were well aware of the Adams legend, as it had become a nationally known story.
 Between running logs nothing was more common than prospecting except for drinking.
 Rumors of gold in the Zunis had become so common that the U.S. government ordered several geological expeditions in the years between World War I and World War II to verify whether this claim could be supported.
 The geologists found nothing.
 In the 1950s the area was thoroughly re-explored for uranium during the uranium boom around Grants, New Mexico.
 Eventually the obsession with the Zuni Mountains as a host for the Adams diggings faded.
 It was also around the mid-century that the popularity of the Adams legend began to diminish and the Lost Dutchman Mine became America's most sought-for lost gold mine.
 The Adams diggings were beginning to seem a hoax or a mine unlikely to ever be found.

 Geologically, the Adams diggings could only be in the southwestern quadrant of the state.
 Adams himself spent most of the remainder of his life searching the areas in and around Reserve, New Mexico.
 This area was the largest gold producing area in the state, and hosted several small mining booms, including the rich strikes at Silver City and Pinos Altos.
 The areas that could conceivably host the diggings in this region (containing several large mountain ranges that remain sparsely inhabited) are numerous, as minerals and evidence of previous mining can be found throughout the area.
-Local folklore will tell you that the gold is at the headwaters of either the Black River, the Gila River, or the Prieto River.
+Local folklore will tell you that the gold is at the headwaters of either the Black, the Gila or the Prieto Rivers.
 Spanish Lore will tell you to look to the Blue Mountains.
 Dozens of mining camps in this region of New Mexico were thought to be the Adams diggings for brief periods, until each proved itself to be less rich than at first indicated: egregious hopes followed by rapid disappointment.
 That seems to be the story of gold in the desert southwest.